 Lawmakers on the conference committee charged with delaying scheduled Medicare physician pay cuts closed in on a deal on Tuesday, but the final details have yet to be released.

 Members of the committee and their aides said the deal still is being finalized, but they are optimistic that an agreement would be announced on Wednesday and approved by Friday.

-House Republicans on Monday said they will introduce legislation to extend the payroll tax break through the end of the year without cost offsets, but they will allow the conference committee to continue negotiating proposals to delay scheduled Medicare physician pay cuts.
+The announcement came just one day after House Republicans said they would introduce legislation this week to extend the payroll tax break through the end of the year without cost offsets.

 Next in the Daily Briefing